-- Tears of tendons, ligaments, or meniscus caused by accepted shoulder or knee injuries
+- Tendon, ligament, or meniscus tears caused by accepted shoulder or knee injuries

-- Herniated discs, disc disease, or spinal stenosis caused by a previously accepted spine injury
+- Herniated discs, disc disease, or spinal stenosis caused by a previously accepted spinal injury

 - Infections following surgery or treatment of the initial injury

 - Injuries resulting from overusing or favoring one hand, arm, or leg due to the initial injury